-- Write to the United States Department of State, which is responsible for the administration of the Exchange Visitor program and the two-year requirement.
-Enclose photocopies of all of your forms DS-2019 and, in a cover letter, explain why you are uncertain whether you are subject or not, and ask for USIA’s advisory opinion.
+- Write to the U.S. Department of State Waiver Review Division for an adivsory opinion.
+Enclose photocopies of all of your forms DS-2019 and, in a cover letter, explain why you are uncertain whether you are subject or not, and ask for advisory opinion.

 Waivers of the requirement

 There are four grounds for waiver of the requirement.

 - Exceptional hardship to your spouse or an unmarried minor child who is a citizen or permanent resident of the United States.
 If, for example, you had a child who was born in the United States and was therefore a citizen of this country, and if the child had a serious medical condition that could not be treated in your country, you might obtain a waiver because the child would suffer a hardship by going there with you to live.
 You would apply to USCIS on Form I-612, Application for Waiver of the Foreign Residence Requirement of Section 212(e) of the Immigration and Nationality Act, as Amended.
 (This form is commonly referred to as Form I-612).

 - Fear of persecution.
 If you can demonstrate that, because of your race, religion, political opinions, or nationality, you would face persecution by your home government if you went back to your country, you might qualify for a waiver.
 You would apply to USCIS on Form I-612.

 - Interest of a United States government agency.
 If your participation in research or a project sponsored by a United States government agency is of sufficient importance to that agency, it can apply to USIA for a waiver for you in its interest, not yours.